breez/breez-sdk-docs/src/guide/send_onchain.md

 If instead you'd like to specify the recipient amount, simply change the `SwapAmountType` from `Send` to `Receive`.

 In case you want to drain your channels and send the maximum amount possible, you can use the above snippet with `amount_sat` set to `current_limits.max_sat` and `amount_type` as `Send`.

+## Executing the Swap

 Once you checked the amounts and the fees are acceptable, you can continue with sending the payment.

-## Executing the Swap

-Once you decided about the amount and checked the fees are acceptable, you can start the reverse swap:
+Note that one of the arguments will be the result from the `prepare` call above.

 <custom-tabs category="lang">
 <div slot="title">Rust</div>